What's Wrong With Hiring My Senior Caregiver as an Independent Contractor?

-How to file taxes for a senior aid.
+How to file taxes for an adult or senior caregiver.

 Congratulations, you've made it through the process of hiring a fantastic senior aid for your parent or elderly relative.
 But now tax time is here.
 What do you need to do?